miharajster/cv/README.md

 - [Additional Experiences and Hobies](#additional-experiences-and-hobbies)

 ## Personal Details

+Web developer with more than 20 years experience creating visually interesting and user-friendly websites.
+Expert-level proficiency with major development tools such as Photoshop, IntelliJ and VIM.

 **Name:** Mihael Rajšter
 **Address:** Ulica Matije Tomca 2, 1230 Domžale, Slovenia
 **Citizenship:** Slovenian